2018 Wissahickon Birdathon

 - Birding must be within the boundaries of the Wissahickon Watershed

-- Teams can range from 2 to 10 birders - $35 per person registration fee, which includes a t-shirt & both meals
+- Teams can range from 2 to 10 birders - $35 per person registration fee, which includes a t-shirt, pre-event swap meet with refreshments and Brag & Boast Party.

 - Bird as much as you like on Friday, Saturday, or both days!